Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started.md

 The process to deploy AlwaysOn is comprised of the following steps:

 1) Create an [Azure DevOps organization + project](#create-a-new-azure-devops-project)
-1) Create a fork of the [AlwaysOn GitHub](https://github.com/azure/alwayson) repository
+1) Generate your own repository based on the [AlwaysOn GitHub template](https://github.com/Azure/AlwaysOn-Foundational-Online/generate) repository
 1) Import [deployment pipelines](#3-import-pipelines)
 1) Create [Service Principals](#4-create-azure-service-principal) for each individual Azure subscription
 1) Create [Service Connections](#5-create-azure-service-connections) in Azure DevOps
-1) Access to an Azure Subscription (it is recommended to use multiple subscriptions to separate environments types i.e. dev, test and prod) with RP and preview features enabled for each of the subscriptions
+1) Access to an Azure Subscription (it is recommended to use multiple subscriptions to separate environments types i.e. dev, test and prod)
 1) Adjust configuration
 1) Execute the first deployment